Asset Processor Service

 Scale workers:

-docker compose up -d --scale thumbnail-worker=5
+docker compose up -d --scale asset-processor=5

 Or increase per-worker capacity: